 Board Governance Training

-To advance the sustainability and missional success of biblical higher educational institutions by instructing and mentoring board leaders with regard to essential principles and practices for effective board governance.
-Participants will grow in their understanding and experience of . .
+To advance the sustainability and missional success of biblical higher educational institutions by mentoring board leaders regarding essential principles and practices for effective board governance.
+Participants will grow in their understanding and embrace of . . .

 - Appropriate board roles and fiduciary responsibilities